badabing2005/PixelFlasher/README.md

       Features of this mode:
         - This will always flash to **inactive slot only**, (hence why the option to flash to both slots is disabled) similar to how OTA updates happen on the phone.
         - It will always be **Keep Data**, there is no option for **Wipe**, hence why the option is disabled.
-        - If something goes wrong during flashing, the active flash is uneffected and the phone boots back to active functional slot.
+        - If something goes wrong during flashing, the active flash is unaffected and the phone boots back to active functional slot.
         - If you flash to both slots (ie flash twice in a row) then both slots would be bootable.
         - Your phone's bootloader does not have to be unlocked to be able to flash full OTA image (stock boot only).
         - You cannot downgrade with OTA, the version being installed has to be equal or higher.